Athens-Clarke County Democratic Committee Bylaws

-1 The name of this organization shall be the Clarke County Democratic Committee, hereafter to be referred to as the Committee.
+1 The name of this organization shall be the Athens-Clarke County Democratic Committee, hereafter to be referred to as The Committee.
 All members, officers, and subdivisions of the Committee are subject to these Bylaws and to the Charter and Bylaws of the State Committee of the Democratic Party of Georgia, hereafter to be referred to as the State Committee.

 2.1 Duties of the Committee shall be: